taisu-code/JavaScript-Password-Generator/README.md

 ## HOW DOES IT WORK?

-The password is generated when the button is clicked Presented a series of prompts for password criteria Length of password: at least 10 characters but no more than 64.
+The password is generated when the button is clicked.

+Presented a series of prompts for password criteria:

+Length of password:
+at least 10 characters but no more than 64.

 Character types:
-lowercase, uppercase, numeric
+- lowercase, uppercase, numeric.
-Special characters ($@%&*, etc)
+- special characters ($@%&*, etc)

-Code will validate for each input and at least one character type will be selected Once prompts are answered then the password will be generated and displayed in an alert or written to the page
+Code will validate for each input and at least one character type will be selected.
+Once prompts are answered then the password will be generated and displayed in an alert or written to the page.

 ## Links